 If you’ve ever been in a car that shakes when braking, you know how unsettling it can be.
 You may feel like you’re going to lose control of the car.
 It’s important to understand the cause of this problem so that you can get it fixed as soon as possible.

 If your car shakes when braking, don’t worry – you’re not alone.
 This is a common problem that every vehicle owner experiences.
 In this post, we’ll discuss a few of the issues that cause your car to shake when you apply the brake and some potential solutions.

 Car Shakes When Braking: Common Causes

 There are a few reasons why car vibrates or your car shakes when braking – from worn tires to problems with your braking system.
 These are all parts that work together to slow or stop your car.
 If one part is not working well, it can throw the whole system off balance and might need to be replaced.

 Let’s take a closer look at some of the most common reasons your car shakes when braking:

 Your Tires Might Be The Issue

 If you think that a bad tire might be the cause of your braking issues, you should take your car to a mechanic for inspection.
-They will be able to tell you if your tires are behind the problem, and if they are, they can recommend the best course of action.
+They will be able to tell you if your tires are behind the problem, and if they are, they can recommend tires or the best course of action.